Call Today! Free Immediate Response 818-781-1570

 Bakersfield Criminal Defense Attorney

-Getting arrested for a misdemeanor or felony crime in Kern County, CA, is a stressful experience as local law enforcement and residents are known to be tough on crime.
+Getting arrested for a misdemeanor or felony crime in Kern County, CA, can be a stressful experience.
+Local law enforcement and residents are known to be tough on crime.

-After being arrested, you must remain silent and not make any statements to law enforcement before speaking with a criminal defense lawyer.
-This is because you might make incriminating statements that could be used against you later in court.
+After being arrested, it's crucial to exercise your right to remain silent and refrain from making any statements to law enforcement before consulting a criminal defense lawyer.
+This is because any statement you make could potentially be used against you in court.

 Bakersfield Criminal Defense Attorney

-Unfortunately, many people don't know their constitutional right to remain silent or realize Kern County prosecutors will likely use their own words to convict them.
+Unfortunately, many people are unaware of their constitutional right to remain silent or realize that Kern County prosecutors will likely use their own words against them to convict them.

 The prosecutor has to prove, beyond any reasonable doubt, all the elements of the crime to convict you.

-This is why you need an experienced criminal defense lawyer who can negotiate a favorable settlement or fight the charges in court.
+This underscores the importance of having an experienced criminal defense lawyer by your side, who can either negotiate a favorable settlement or vigorously defend you in court, providing you with the best possible defense.

 Most people arrested in Kern County are residents of Bakersfield, while others drive through the county and get pulled over by police.